th3-z/kf2-admin-grimoire/README.md

 * Addition of a tooltip for each column in "Players"
 * Allows you to modify and apply the changes made to the .css files in the folder /images

+### Future

+* Custom map installation
+* Multi-server navigation
+*

 ## Requirements

 * Git
+* Python 3.x

 ## Usage

-Running `gen-patches.sh` will compare the first commit in this repo with the last and generate patches that apply the difference for the files in `ServerAdmin`.
-The patches are output be output in a `patches` folder.
+Running `gen-patches.sh` will compare the most recent seed commit in this repo with the latest and generate patches that apply the difference for the files in `Web`.
+The patches are output in the `patches` folder.

-The generated patches can be copied into KF2 Magicked Admin's `admin-patcher/patches` folder to apply them with the admin-patcher or applied manually with `git am`.
+The generated patches can be copied into the `admin-patcher/patches` folder to apply them with the admin-patcher or applied manually with `git am`.

 ## License